kumarmsaravana1988/zammad/README.md

-# Welcome to Zammad
+# Welcome to Zionsoftwares Helpdesk

-Zammad is a web based open source helpdesk/customer support system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and e-mails.
+Zionsoftwares Helpdesk is a web based open source helpdesk/customer support system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and e-mails.
 It is distributed under the GNU AFFERO General Public License (AGPL) and tested on Linux, Solaris, AIX, FreeBSD, OpenBSD and Mac OS 10.x.
 Do you receive many e-mails and want to answer them with a team of agents?

-You're going to love Zammad!
+You're going to love Zionsoftwares Helpdesk!

 ## Status